microsoft/windows-rs/.github/releasing.md

 ## Releasing

-1. Updating versions and changelog in single PR
+1. Updating versions in a separate branch
-2. Tag the release commit
 3. Validate & merge PR
+2. Create a new GitHub release, create a tag, and generate release notes
 4. Cargo publish
 5. Update all samples to point at new version of crate
 6. Generate new documentation for `windows` locally